coltonspears/CustomDI/docs/documentation.md

 4. **Prefer Constructor Injection**: Use constructor injection as the primary method of dependency injection, with property injection as a fallback.

-5. **Use the ViewModelLocator**: In WPF applications, use the ViewModelLocator to manage view models and provide design-time data.
+5. **Use the ViewModelLocator with View-to-ViewModel Mapping**: In WPF applications, use the ViewModelLocator with view-to-viewmodel mapping for automatic binding.

 6. **Avoid Service Locator Pattern**: Avoid using the container as a service locator; instead, inject dependencies directly.